 When it comes to nuclear accidents there are really two fatal impacts to consider: the first being the number of direct deaths which occurred either at the time of incident, or in the days which followed (i.e. the acute impacts); the second being the long-term (chronic) impacts of radiation exposure, which has known links to the incidence of several forms of cancer.

-In the chart below we have shown the estimated number of total deaths by attributed cause.
+In the chart we have shown the estimated number of total deaths by attributed cause.

-The death toll of the Fukushima nuclear accident dominated headlines for weeks after the event and overshadowed the much larger tragedy that happened at the same time and place: the Tsunami killed 15,893 people, around eight times (if we assume the upper estimate of the long-term death toll from the nuclear incident) the number of the nuclear accident.9
+The death toll of the Fukushima nuclear accident dominated headlines for weeks after the event and overshadowed the much larger tragedy that happened at the same time and place: the Tsunami killed 15,893 people, more than 25 times the number from the nuclear accident.

 Chernobyl and Fukushima are the only two disasters to receive a level 7 (the maximum classification) on the International Nuclear Event Scale.
-But why is the upper estimate of deaths from Chernobyl almost fifty times higher than that of Fukushima?
+But why are more expected to die from Chernobyl than Fukushima?

 There are a couple of factors which are likely to have played a key role here.
 The first of these concerns the technical functionality and safety measures of the respective nuclear facilities.
 Chernobyl occurred 25 years prior to Fukushima; it was the first instance of a nuclear accident at this scale.
 From a technical perspective, the nuclear reactors at Chernobyl were poorly designed to deal with such a scenario.
 Its fatal RBMK reactor had no containment structure, allowing radioactive material to spill into the atmosphere (in contrast, Fukushima’s reactors had steel-and-concrete containment structures, although it’s likely that at least one of these were also breached).
 Crucially, the cooling systems of both plants worked very differently; at Chernobyl, the loss of cooling water as steam actually served to accelerate reactivity levels in the reactor core, creating a positive feedback loop towards fatal explosion (the opposite is true of Fukushima, where the reactivity reduces as temperatures rise, effectively operating as a self-shutdown measure).